Disappearance of LeeAnna Warner

-LeeAnna Warner was a young girl who disappeared from the city of Chisholm, Minnesota, on June 14, 2003, in a suspected abduction and murder.
-On the day of her disappearance, LeeAnna was last seen walking home from a friend's house between 5:00 – 5:15 p.m.
+LeeAnna Warner is a young American girl who disappeared from the city of Chisholm, Minnesota, on June 14, 2003, in a suspected abduction and murder.
+On the day of her disappearance, LeeAnna was last seen walking home from a friend's house between 5:00 and 5:15 p.m.
 She was last spotted walking on southwest Second or Third Street.
 At the time of her disappearance, LeeAnna was 5 years old.

 Although there is no concrete evidence that LeeAnna was kidnapped, the police argue that it is the more realistic option, believing that they would have found her if she had simply wandered off.

 Over the years, the police have received more than 1700 leads; however, with very little evidence to go off, they have never had a concrete suspect.
-To this day, LeeAnna has not been found and her case remains unsolved.
+As of 2025, LeeAnna has not been found and her case remains unsolved.

 Background

-The Warner family includes Tiffany Kaelin Whittaker, who prefers to go by Kaelin Whittaker, Christopher Warner, and their daughter LeeAnna Warner.
+The Warner family includes Tiffany Kaelin Whittaker, who preferred to go by Kaelin Whittaker, Christopher Warner, and their daughter LeeAnna Warner.

 LeeAnna's parents had both previously been divorced.
-Christopher and Kaelin met and moved in with one another towards the end of 1996, and Kaelin gave birth to LeeAnna on the 21 January 1998.
+Christopher and Kaelin met and moved in with one another towards the end of 1996, and Kaelin gave birth to LeeAnna on January 21, 1998.
 The Warners had only moved to Chisholm a few months prior to LeeAnna's disappearance.

 LeeAnna was described as being an outgoing, friendly and very brave child, with survival instincts that were considered to be quite advanced for her age.
 She enjoyed playing with dolls, riding her bike, and spending time with her family.
-Kaelin also was charged for a hit and run for hitting Christopher with her car in October of 2003.
-Kaelin passed away on December 10, 2022.
+Kaelin was charged with a hit and run for hitting Christopher with her car in October of 2003.
+Kaelin died on December 10, 2022.